Skip to main content

 ABOUT THE PROJECT

 O gout is an inflammatory rheumatic disease characterized by recurrent, highly painful seizures.
-If you go with an elevated uric acid level in the blood over time, uric acid crystals are formed, which can lead to an acute inflammatory reaction in the joints.
+If you go with an elevated uric acid level in the blood over time, uric acid crystals are formed, which can lead to acute inflammatory reactions in the joints.
+There is good drug treatment to lower the uric acid level.
+If patients receive properly dosed drug treatment, they can avoid having seizures if they continue to take the medicine daily.

-In today's course of treatment, all patients who start uric acidic drugs receive a conversation with a nurse, who informs about the disease, the treatment target, drug treatment and dietary advice.
-The patient is then followed up with monthly blood sampling and telephone consultation with a nurse until the treatment target is reached.
+In today's course of treatment, all patients who will start with uric acidic drugs, a conversation with a nurse.
+The nurse informs about gout, drug treatment and dietary advice.
+The patient is then followed up with monthly blood sampling and telephone consultations with a nurse until the treatment target is reached.

-The app contains information films and text about the disease and treatment methods, reminders for medication and blood tests, and a graph with an overview of the uric acid level.
+The app contains information films and text about the disease and treatment methods, reminders for medication and blood tests, and a graph with an overview of the uric acid level and the treatment target of the patient.
 It also has a function for adapting medicine doses and a nurse messaging service.

-A nurse will provide digital distance follow -up via a digital platform related to the app.
-We will test the digital follow-up in a clinical study (randomized, controlled, non-inferiority study) to investigate whether the follow-up is no worse than today's telephone follow-up with a nurse.
+A nurse will provide distance follow -up via a digital platform related to the app.
+We will test the digital follow-up in a clinical study (randomized, controlled, non-inferiority study), to investigate whether the follow-up is no worse than today's telephone follow-up with a nurse.

 WHO CAN JOIN?